nyno-kb/python-101/setup.md

 Follow these steps to complete the installation:

-1. Select the box ***"Install launcher for all users"*** this allows all users of the computer to use the Python launcher application
+1. Select the box **"Install launcher for all users"** this allows all users of the computer to use the Python launcher application
-2. Select the box ***"Add Python 3.x to PATH"*** this enables you to launch Python from the command line
+2. Select the box **"Add Python 3.x to PATH"** this enables you to launch Python from the command line
-3. Click ***"Install Now"***
+3. Click **"Install Now"**
-4. Click the ***"Disable path length limit"***.
+4. Click the **"Disable path length limit"**.
 This removes the limitation of the path lenghts and can smoothe over any issues in the future with the path length
 5. Press close to finish the installation

 Congratulations—you now have the latest version of Python 3 on your computer!

 > ## Tip
->If you did not click "Add Python to PATH" this can be fixed by following these steps:
+>If you did not click **"Add Python to PATH"** this can be fixed by following these steps:
 > 1. Open the folder where you downloaded the Python install file
 > 2. Double click on the Python install file
 > 3. Click "Modify"
 > 4. You will see "Optional features"
 > 5. Click "next"
 > 6. Select "Add python to environment variables"
-> 7. Click "install"
+> 7. Click "Install"
 {: .callout}

 ### Check that Python was installed and set up Jupyter Notebook